Abrar-Shahriar-04/Random-Number-Guesser-Game/README.md

-# Random-Number-Guesser-Game
-This is a simple Python-based Random Number Guesser game where the computer selects a random number between 1 and 10, and the player has to guess it.
-The game provides feedback on whether the guess is too high or too low, and the player is given multiple chances to guess correctly.
-Once the player guesses the correct number, the game asks if they want to play again.
-If the player inputs anything other than "yes" or "no", they are prompted to try again.
+Random Number Guesser is a fun and simple Python-based game where the computer randomly selects a number between 1 and 10, and the player has to guess it.
+The game provides feedback after each guess, telling the player whether their guess is too high or too low, until they correctly guess the number.
+Once the correct guess is made, the player is given an option to play the game again.

 Features:
+1.Random Number Selection: The computer selects a number between 1 and 10.

+2.User Feedback: After each guess, the player receives feedback:

+  -----"Too high!" if the guess is greater than the selected number.

+  -----"Too low!" if the guess is less than the selected number.

+  -----"Correct!" when the player guesses the right number.

+3.Play Again Option: After each game, the player can choose to play again or exit the game.

+4.Input Validation: Ensures that the player enters a valid number and handles invalid input gracefully.

+How to Play:
-Random number generation between 1 and 10
+1.The game starts by asking the player to guess a number between 1 and 10.

-Hints provided on whether the guess is too high or too low
+2.The player makes a guess, and the game tells them if the guess is too high, too low, or correct.

-Repeated guessing until the correct number is found

-Option to play again after each game

-Input validation to handle invalid entries
+3.If the guess is incorrect, the player can continue guessing until they get it right.

+4.After the player guesses correctly, the game will ask if they want to play again.
+If they answer with "yes" or "y", the game restarts.
+If they answer with "no" or "n", the game ends.

 Technologies Used:
-Python (No external libraries needed)

-This project is a beginner-friendly introduction to Python, focusing on basic input/output, loops, conditionals, and handling user input.
+Python 3.x: The game is written entirely in Python, using basic control structures like loops, conditionals, and input/output.